gustavo-zsilva/react-todo-app/README.md

 ## What can it do?

 - Adding new tasks to the list ✍
-- Clear the tasks you select (not added yet)
+- Clear the tasks you select ❎
-- Clear all tasks (not added yet)
+- Clear all tasks ❌
 - Clear all finished tasks ⛔
 - See how many tasks are left to do 💯